UCSF-CBI/c4/docs/scheduler/queues.md

 wittelab     up 14-00:00:0      4   idle c4-n[6-9]
 ```

-In the above example, the asterisk indicates that common is the default partition. mix means that the node is running jobs, idle means the nodes are not running jobs.
-Other possible states are down, drain, and drng.
-The drain and drng state indicate that the node has been taken offline by the sysadmin.
+In the above example, the asterisk indicates that 'common' is the default partition.
+The 'mix' state means that the node is running jobs, 'idle' means the nodes are not running jobs.
+Other possible states are 'down', 'drain', and 'drng'.
+The 'drain' and 'drng' states indicate that the node has been taken offline by the sysadmin.
 Draining means the nodes is still running jobs but won't accept new work.